MicheleDaconto/MicheleDaconto/README.md

 ## 🧑‍💼 About Me

-Analytical and collaborative.
-I particularly enjoy working with ML models and Predictive tasks.
+Analytical and collaborative, with strong interest in ML models and predictive tasks.

 ### Core Skills
-- Python (*Tensorflow, scikit-learn)
+- Python (*Tensorflow, scikit-learn*)
 - SQL
 - Tableau
 - R